The Birds of Death

 The Birds of Death (死ノ鳥, Shi no Tori) is a Japanese manga series written and illustrated by Dr. Im.
 It was serialized on Shueisha's Shōnen Jump+ online platform from April 2018 to March 2019, with its chapters collected in three tankōbon volumes.

 Publication

-The Birds of Death is written and illustrated by Dr. Im.
-It was serialized on Shueisha's Shōnen Jump+ online platform from April 25, 2018 to March 3, 2019.
-Shueisha collected its chapters in three tankōbon volumes, released from September 4, 2018 to May 2, 2019.
+Written and illustrated by Dr. Im, The Birds of Death was serialized on Shueisha's Shōnen Jump+ online platform from April 25, 2018, to March 3, 2019.
+Shueisha collected its chapters in three tankōbon volumes, released from September 4, 2018, to May 2, 2019.

 The manga is licensed in Indonesia by M&C!.